 “Coming back to New England, it’s good to see the School of Rural Medicine promoting medical services in this and other rural areas,” Dr Rainger said, adding that she was impressed with the quality of UNE’s first cohort of medical students.

-The course participants are training in specialties including orthopaedics, neurosurgery, dental surgery, and radiology.
+The course participants are training in specialities including orthopaedics, neurosurgery, dental surgery, and radiology.
 One of the specialist surgeons instructing them is Mr David Storey from Sydney’s Royal Prince Alfred Hospital, a gastro-intestinal specialist who has appeared in the television series RPA.
 Others include Mr Bruce French, a cardio-thoracic specialist at Liverpool Hospital and Strathfield Private Hospital, and the prominent orthopaedic surgeons Mr Michael Shatwell and Mr James Powell.
 Dr Stewart herself, UNE’s Associate Professor Hans Dahl, and several Armidale-based doctors â€“ including the specialist surgeon Dr Robert French â€“ are also among the instructors.

 THE PHOTOGRAPH displayed here, focusing on tools for the study of anatomy, expands to show Dr Natalie Rainger and Dr Ben East preparing for one of the dissection sessions during the anatomy course.